-Aladdin JR: Genie Ensemble Costumes
+Aladdin JR Musical: Genie Ensemble Costumes

 This page breaks down how I built a Genie Ensemble costume for Aladdin JR on a tight budget, with links to the DIY hat, sewing patterns, fabric, and accessories used.